FFmpeg/FFV1/ffv1.md

 AART:S_(i + 1, C_(i)) =  one_state_(S_(i, C_(i)))   AND
 AART:           l_(i) =  L_(i) - R_(i) + r_(i)      AND
 AART:           t_(i) =  r_(i)
+Figure: This formula shows the linking of the decoded symbol (represented as b~i~), the updated State (represented as S~i+1,C_(i)~), and the updated range (represented as a range from l~i~ to t~i~).

 SVGI:!---
 SVGI:![svg](rangebinaryvalues3.svg "range binary values 3")
 SVGI:!---
 SVGC:rangebinaryvalues3.svg=$$\\\\begin{array}{ccc}C_{i} \\\\neq k & \\\\Longrightarrow & S_{i+1,k}=S_{i,k}\\\\end{array}$$
 AART:C_(i) != k ==> S_(i + 1, k) = S_(i, k)
-Figure: The "i+1,k"-th State is equal to the "i,k"-th State if the value of "k" is unequal to the i-th value of Context.
+Figure: If the value of "k" is unequal to the i-th value of Context, in other words if the State is unchanged from the last symbol coding, then the value of the State is carried over to the next symbol coding.

 SVGI:!---
 SVGI:![svg](rangebinaryvalues4.svg "range binary values 4")